rimblas/ocd-table-reorderer/README.md

 Well, I say no more.

 ## OCD?
 OCD means Obsessive-compulsive disorder.
 It's a real disease and no laughing matter.
-Read more from the [Mayo Clinic]([OCD](https://www.mayoclinic.org/diseases-conditions/obsessive-compulsive-disorder/symptoms-causes/syc-20354432).
+Read more from the [Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/obsessive-compulsive-disorder/symptoms-causes/syc-20354432).
 Now, of course, the name of this app is tongue in cheek.
-Many of us feel annoyed when we add an important column to a table, and it's listed at the end of the table.
+Many of us feel annoyed when we add an important column to a table, and it's listed at the end.
 We wish we could move it and place it in a logical position.
-Well, now you can!
+Well, now we can!

 ## Preview